-Recently the Bell-LaPadula model [4,5] has dominated efforts to build secure systems.
+In recent years, the Bell and LaPadula model [4, 8], has dominated efforts to build secure systems.
 The publication of this model advanced the technology of computer security by providing a mathematical basis for examining the security provided by a given system.
 Moreover, the model was a major component of one of the first disciplined approaches to building secure systems.